-Courtney Tucker enters her fifth season as assistant softball coach at North Carolina Wesleyan College.
+Courtney Tucker enters her sixth season as assistant softball coach at North Carolina Wesleyan College.
 A four-year letterwinner for the Bishops from 2004-2007, Tucker rejoined her alma mater on the field after serving one year as an Admissions Counselor for the College.

 Tucker enjoyed a stellar collegiate career at North Carolina Wesleyan and was named the Battling Bishops' 2006-2007 Female Athlete of the Year.
 A three-time USA South All-Conference performer at first base, she twice garnered First Team accolades in 2006 and 2007, as well as All-Region and NCCSIA All-State recognition.
 Tucker was also a two-time Most Valuable Player for head coach John Brackett, and she still holds NCWC program records for career RBIs with 124 and career putouts with 976.